Adwai-T/Notes/AngularNotes.md

 ```

 Whatever is written at the proxyConfig path is appended at the end of the traget address.

+The above proxy directes any calles made to `localhost:4200/api`(default port for angular) and directs them to `localhost:8080/api`(default port for springboot).

 In this case we will have `http://localhost:1234/api`.
 So we will have to file that are to be served from the other proxyfied address will have to be placed in the folder named by the address like in our case it will be `api`.
 In our case the final path of the file from that was created in previous examples will be : `projectRoot/test/api/file.json` where `file.json` is the data file being served at the proxy address.